dwyl/elixir-auth-google/README.md

 # _What_? 💭

 An Elixir package that seamlessly handles
-Google OAuth2 Authentication/Authorization.
+Google OAuth2 Authentication/Authorization
+in as few steps as possible.
+Following best practices for security & privacy and avoiding complexity.

-> We needed a lightweight solution that only does _one_ thing and is easy for complete beginners to understand/use.
+> We built a lightweight solution that only does _one_ thing and is easy for complete beginners to understand/use. <br />
 There were already _several_ available options for adding Google Auth to apps on on Hex.pm:
 [hex.pm/packages?search=google](https://hex.pm/packages?search=google)
-that all added _far_ too implementation steps (complexity) and had incomplete documentation and testing. e.g:
+that all added _far_ too implementation steps (complexity) and had incomplete documentation and testing. <br />
+e.g:
 [github.com/googleapis/elixir-google-api](https://github.com/googleapis/elixir-google-api)
 which is a
 ["_generated_"](https://github.com/googleapis/elixir-google-api/blob/master/scripts/generate_client.sh)
-client and is considered "experimental".
+client and is considered "experimental". <br />
 We have drawn inspiration from several sources including packages in other programming languages to build this package.
 This package is _much_ simpler